UI for Blazor

 The Label Format Strings in UI for Blazor Donut Charts, are culture aware so your users see, for example, the expected number formats with the decimal and thousands separators they are used to.

-The Telerik Blazor Donut Chart component has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better).
+The Telerik Blazor Donut Chart component has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 Each theme predefines several series colors, so your data is visualized according to your design guidelines.
 You can further customize any of the out-of-the box themes, style a specific chart component or create new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.